quirkyllama/sam_gov_scraper/README.md

 During #1 we discover that some opportunities are not accessible for permission reasons.
 See: [example](https://sam.gov/api/prod/opps/v2/opportunities/74552?random=1737005582919)
+With ~1% of opportunties processed, almost 12% are missing due to permissions.

 We are currently not storing any info about the opportunities missing due to permissions.